mviereck/x11docker/README.md

 Make x11docker executable with `chmod +x x11docker` or run it with `bash x11docker` respective `bash x11docker-gui`.
 Or install it on your system (see below at chapter [Installation](#installation)).

 # Troubleshooting
-For troubleshooting, run `x11docker` or `x11docker-gui` in a terminal. x11docker shows some warnings on itself if something is insecure or is going wrong.
-Additional, you can activate option `--verbose` to see logfile output.
+For troubleshooting, run `x11docker` or `x11docker-gui` in a terminal. x11docker shows some warnings if something is insecure or is going wrong.
+Additionally, you can use option `--verbose` to see logfile output.
 You can get help in the [issue tracker](https://github.com/mviereck/x11docker/issues).
  - On systems without a root password like Ubuntu, activate option `--sudo`.

 # Security